GoogleCloudPlatform/education-data-platform/1-foundations/README.md

 ## Customizations

-### Create Cloud Key Management keys as part of the Data Platform
+### Create Cloud Key Management keys as part of the Education Data Platform

-To create Cloud Key Management keys in the Data Platform you can uncomment the Cloud Key Management resources configured in the [`06-common.tf`](./06-common.tf) file and update Cloud Key Management keys pointers on `local.service_encryption_keys.*` to the local resource created.
+To create Cloud Key Management keys in the Education Data Platform you can uncomment the Cloud Key Management resources configured in the [`06-common.tf`](./06-common.tf) file and update Cloud Key Management keys pointers on `local.service_encryption_keys.*` to the local resource created.

 ### Assign roles at BQ Dataset level

-To handle multiple groups of `data-analysts` accessing the same Data Warehouse layer projects but only to the dataset belonging to a specific group, you may want to assign roles at BigQuery dataset level instead of at project-level.
+To handle multiple groups of `data-analysts` accessing the same Data Warehouse layer projects but only to the dataset belonging to a specific group, you may want to assign roles at BigQuery dataset level instead of at the project level.
-To do this, you need to remove IAM binging at project-level for the `data-analysts` group and give roles at BigQuery dataset level using the `iam` variable on `bigquery-dataset` modules.
+To do this, you need to remove IAM binging at the project level for the `data-analysts` group and give roles at BigQuery dataset level using the `iam` variable on `bigquery-dataset` modules.

 ## Demo pipeline

-The application layer is out of scope of this script.
-As a demo purpuse only, several Cloud Composer DAGs are provided.
-Demos will import data from the `drop off` area to the `Data Warehouse Confidential` dataset suing different features.
+The application layer is out of the scope of this script.
+For a demo purpose only, several Cloud Composer DAGs are provided.
+Demos will import data from the `drop off` area to the `Data Warehouse `Confidential` dataset using different features.

 You can find examples in the `[demo](./demo)` folder.
 <!-- BEGIN TFDOC -->